Aller au contenu principal Aller à la navigation

 The origins of this celebration date back to Antiquity, with the Roman Lupercalia, festivities held in mid-February in honour of fertility and the renewal of life.
 Over time, these rituals gave way to a Christian feast dedicated to Saint Valentine, a Roman priest of the 3rd century considered the patron saint of lovers.

 According to legend, Valentine secretly married young couples despite the prohibition imposed by Emperor Claudius II, who believed that married men made poor soldiers.
-Arrested and executed on February 14th, 270, Valentine became a symbol of courage and loyalty.
+Arrested and executed on February 14th, 270, Valentine became the symbol of courage and eternal love.

-During the Middle Ages, particularly in England and France, the custom grew: February 14th became the day when lovers exchanged tender words and promises.
-Writers such as Geoffrey Chaucer and Charles d’Orléans helped anchor this date in romantic tradition.
+In the Middle Ages, particularly in England and France, the custom took hold: February 14th became the day when lovers exchanged tender words and promises.
+Poets such as Geoffrey Chaucer and Charles d’Orléans helped establish this date as a romantic celebration.

-After a decline, the celebration resurfaced in the 20th century, first in the United States, then around the world, with the exchange of cards, flowers, chocolates… and bottles of champagne, sometimes offered in elegant gift boxes.
-These gift ideas helped make the day even more memorable.
+After a period of decline, Valentine’s Day experienced a revival in the 20th century—first in the United States, then around the world—with the exchange of cards, flowers, chocolates… and bottles of champagne, sometimes offered in elegant gift boxes or accompanied by personalised gift ideas.

-Today, even beyond its sometimes commercial perception, the occasion remains dedicated to tenderness and complicity.
-And although affection can be expressed at any moment of the year, opening a bottle of champagne on February 14th is one of the most timeless gestures.
+Today, even beyond its sometimes commercial perception, Valentine’s Day remains a tribute to love, tenderness and complicity.
+And although love can be celebrated every day, Valentine’s Day champagne is its most universal expression.

 Which Champagne for February 14th?

-Honouring affection means celebrating passion, delicacy and shared pleasure.
+Celebrating Valentine’s Day means honouring love in all its forms: passion, tenderness and sensuality.
 And what colours evoke these emotions better than red and pink?

-Naturally, Rosé Champagne stands out as the emblematic sparkling wine of this date, the one that best captures its atmosphere.
+Naturally, Rosé Champagne stands out as the emblematic wine of Valentine’s Day — the one that best captures the many nuances of love.

 Why Choose Rosé Champagne?

-Unlike a Blanc de Blancs champagne, often known for floral or mineral finesse, Rosé Champagne reveals expressive notes of red berries (strawberry, raspberry, redcurrant or cherry), sometimes accompanied by touches of citrus or soft spice.
+Unlike white champagne, dominated by floral, mineral and sometimes brioche notes, Rosé Champagne reveals expressive aromas of red berries: strawberry, raspberry, redcurrant or cherry, sometimes enhanced by touches of citrus or gentle spice.

-These flavours highlight freshness, radiance, and the vibrancy of a shared moment.
+These flavours highlight freshness, radiance, and the vibrancy of blossoming love.

 Two Methods of Production: Blending and Maceration

-- ● Maceration: a rarer process where the skins of black grapes remain in contact with the clear juice, giving deeper colour and more pronounced red-fruit expression.
+• Maceration (not to be confused with saignée): a rarer process where the skins of black grapes remain in contact with the clear juice for several hours, extracting colour and aroma.
+This produces deeper, almost ruby hues and powerful red-fruit aromatics.

 Rosés Dominated by Fresh Red Fruit Notes